-Jones had his third 100-yard rushing game of the season and hauled in six catches for 58 yards.
-With fewer than 3 minutes left in the game, the third-year running back had more total yards (192) than the Redskins (187).
+Jones had his third 100-yard rushing game of the season and hauled in six passes for 58 yards.

-Derrius Guice exited after only five carries with a knee injury.
+Derrius Guice left after only five carries with a knee injury.

-Jones scored from 4 yards out on the Packers’ opening drive.
+Jones scored from 4 yards on the Packers’ opening drive.
 It was Jones’ 12th rushing touchdown and 15th TD of the season.
-Rodgers found Robert Tonyan for a 12-yard touchdown on Green Bay’s other first-quarter score.
+Rodgers, who was 18 of 28 passing, found Robert Tonyan for a 12-yard touchdown on Green Bay’s other first-quarter score.

-Haskins led Washington on an 11-play, 95-yard drive that was capped by a 2-yard score by Peterson with 3:44 to play in the first quarter.
+Haskins led Washington on an 11-play, 95-yard drive that was capped by a 2-yard run by Peterson with 3:44 to play in the first quarter.
 Dustin Hopkins missed the extra point.